DOI10.47051/IJPD8457

 Figure 1: Individuals of Chironius exoletus from Ecuador: Jatun Sacha Biological Reserve, Napo province (); Mindo, Pichincha province (); Cerro de Hayas, Guayas province (). j=juvenile.

 Natural history: Chironius exoletus is a diurnal and semi-arboreal snake most active during sunny weather.
-The species inhabits evergreen lowland and foothill forests as well as pastures, crops, and even buildings.5,6 In Brazil, the species also occurs in flooded plains and dry forest.7,8 At night, individuals sleep coiled on branches of bushes and trees 0.3–8 m above the ground, usually along bodies of water or at the edge of open areas such as roads and pastures.1,3,5 On sunny days, Green Whipsnakes forage actively on the ground or on low vegetation.1 Their diet is composed primarily of frogs (including Boana appendiculata,9 B. calcarata,10 B. lanciformis,1 B. punctata,1 Dendropsophus bifurcus,1 D. marmoratus,1 Osteocephalus taurinus,11 Phyllomedusa tomopterna,12 Scinax garbei,1 S. ruber,1 Smilisca phaeota,13 Lithobates palmipes)1 but also includes salamanders (Bolitoglossa altamazonica),1 tadpoles,8 lizards (including Hemidactylus mabouia, Thecadactylus rapicauda, and anoles),12 and birds.1 In Brazil, a specimen was seen feeding on a toxic frog of the genus Trachycephalus.14 There are records of snakes (Clelia equatoriana) preying upon individuals of C. exoletus.5 When cornered, whipsnakes tend to inflate the neck, open the mouth aggressively, and strike.1,5 However, this snake has no venom glands and is harmless to humans.5 Courtship and mating in C. exoletus consists of tactile alignment, meddling, and copulation that can last 27 minutes.15 The clutch size consists of 4–12 eggs.2
+The species inhabits evergreen lowland and foothill forests as well as pastures, crops, and even buildings.5,6 In Brazil, the species also occurs in flooded plains and dry forest.7,8 At night, individuals sleep coiled on branches of bushes and trees 0.3–8 m above the ground, usually along bodies of water or at the edge of open areas such as roads and pastures.1,3,5 On sunny days, Green Whipsnakes actively forage on the ground or on low vegetation.1 Their diet is composed primarily of frogs (including Boana appendiculata,9 B. calcarata,10 B. lanciformis,1 B. punctata,1 Dendropsophus bifurcus,1 D. marmoratus,1 Osteocephalus taurinus,11 Phyllomedusa tomopterna,12 Scinax garbei,1 S. ruber,1 Smilisca phaeota,13 Lithobates palmipes)1 but also includes salamanders (Bolitoglossa altamazonica),1 tadpoles,8 lizards (including Hemidactylus mabouia, Thecadactylus rapicauda, and anoles),12 and birds.1 In Brazil, a specimen was seen feeding on a toxic frog of the genus Trachycephalus.14 There are records of snakes (Clelia equatoriana) preying upon individuals of C. exoletus.5 When cornered, whipsnakes tend to inflate the neck, open the mouth aggressively, and strike.1,5 However, this snake has no venom glands and is harmless to humans.5 Courtship and mating in C. exoletus consists of tactile alignment, meddling, and copulation that can last 27 minutes.15 The clutch size consists of 4–12 eggs.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.